planckscale/stations/README.md

 # Stations REST webservice
 ## Relational persistence, SpringData/Hibernate ORM, and Lucene file system indexed search (HibernationSearch integration).
+### Some experimentation here as a learning experience and other things to consider for scalability like caching, NoSql, or async programming, could be investigated.
+Could learn and scale with clusters using kubernetes and the docker containers.

 ## Some docs on things i needed to research or reference.
 * https://www.baeldung.com/spring-data-repositories